futzu/SCTE-35_HLS_x9k3/README.md

 x9.args.window_size = 5
 ```
 * apply args
-   * _calling apply_args works out the details like if delete is set, live gets as well, that kind of stuff_
+   * _calling apply_args works out the details like "if delete is set, live gets as well", that kind of stuff_
 ```js
 x9.apply_args()
 ```